stevenocchipinti/pecorb/README.md

 The above mentioned tools are all more feature rich than this one (and I'm sure the code is better too), but I wanted a few different features:

-- A list that can be navigated using the arrow keys (like `enquirer`)
+- A list that can be navigated using the keyboard (like `enquirer`)
 - Fuzzy filterable (like `ctrl-p` in vim, etc.)
 - Not take over the entire screen (like curses interfaces normally do)
-- (Ideally) dependency free
+- Dependency free (except for development dependencies)

-## Status

-Currently this works well on the command line but may still have some bugs.
-Using it as part of a ruby program still needs to be tested.

-This was written during a hackathon and has no tests :'(

 ## Installation